O-licence · UK operators

-O-licence holders.
+Fleet management built for O-licence holders.

-Every HGV operator in the UK needs an Operator's Licence โ€” and keeping it means maintaining proper records.
-HauliK makes that easy.
+Every HGV operator in the UK needs an Operator's Licence — and keeping it means maintaining proper records.
+HauliK is designed to help you keep those records organised and easy to produce.

-Daily Checks
+Daily checks

-VOR Status
+VOR status

 Full

-Audit Trail
+Audit trail

 every check and action

-What is an Operator's Licence and why does it matter?
+What is an Operator's Licence, and why does it matter?

 Any business using vehicles over 3.5 tonnes gross vehicle weight for commercial purposes in the UK must hold a Standard National or Standard International Operator's Licence, issued by the Traffic Commissioner.

-The licence comes with strict obligations around vehicle maintenance, driver management and record-keeping.
-Failure to meet these obligations can result in the Traffic Commissioner calling you to a public inquiry โ€” and potentially losing your licence.
+The licence comes with obligations around vehicle maintenance, driver management and record-keeping.
+If those obligations are not met, the Traffic Commissioner can call an operator to a public inquiry, where the outcome can affect the licence.

 Daily walkaround checks